Massive quiescent galaxies at $z\sim3$: a comparison of selection, stellar population and structural properties with simulation predictions: Morphologies

 \section{Morphologies}

-In \cite{Lustig_2021} we have analysed the morphologies of our observed quiescent sample by fitting \cite{Sersic_1963, Sersic_1968} profiles to the \acl{wfc3} H-band images of our targets.
-We found compact structures with a median radius of $\re=\asuncunit{1.4}{0.2}{0.9}{kpc}$, consistent with previous work suggesting size evolution by nearly an order of magnitude for massive quiescent galaxies across the redshift range $0<z<3$.
-We found high \sersic\ indices with an average of $n=\asunc{4.5}{1.4}{0.3}$, indicating that massive quiescent galaxies are typically already bulge dominated at $z\approx3$.
-In this Section we investigate from the simulations whether structural properties are correlated with quiescence, and thus morphological differences exist between star-forming and quiescent galaxy populations at $z\approx 2.7$.
+In \cite{Lustig_2021} we have analysed the morphologies of quiescent galaxies in our observed sample by fitting \cite{Sersic_1963, Sersic_1968} profiles to the \acl{wfc3} F160W band images of our targets.
+We found compact structures with a median effective radius along the major axis of $\re=\asuncunit{1.4}{0.2}{0.9}{kpc}$, consistent with previous work suggesting size evolution by nearly an order of magnitude for massive quiescent galaxies across the redshift range $0<z<3$.
+We found high \sersic\ indices with an average of $n=\asunc{4.5}{1.4}{0.3}$, suggesting that the correlation between early-type morphology and quiescence already occurs at high redshift, with massive quiescent galaxies being typically bulge dominated at $z\approx3$.
+In this section we investigate whether structural properties of simulated galaxies are correlated with quiescence, and thus morphological differences between star-forming and quiescent galaxy populations at $z\approx 2.7$ are predicted in simulations.
+Because the internal structure of galaxies in \acp{sam} is not resolved, we focus here on the comparison with hydrodynamical simulations.
+An analysis of morphological properties of galaxies in GAEA at low redshift and their evolution at higher redshift can be found in \citet[][]{Zoldan_2018_sizes_angular_momenta_GAEA, Zoldan_2019_evolution_angular_momentum_sizes_GAEA}.